Epiphone Les Paul Custom

 I've always known this Epiphone is a solid choice for intermediate guitarists, but as I found out, it has a few tricks up its glossy sleeve.

-The Gibson Les Paul Custom in Alpine White is my favorite guitar of all time.
+The Gibson Les Paul Custom is my favorite guitar of all time.
 If some kind of anti-guitar dictator were to take over the world and decree that guitarists could only own one guitar for the rest of their lives, but it could be any guitar they wanted, this would be an easy choice for me.

 Lucky for us there is Gibson's budget brand Epiphone, and their version of the Les Paul Custom.
 This baby comes in at a fraction of the cost of the Gibson LP Custom.
 It also comes along with the requisite questions and comparisons to its big brother Gibson.
 In fact, some players consider the Epiphone Les Paul as viable alternatives to Gibson.